unode/deep-learning-intro/_extras/survey-templates.md

 - You are presented a training data set of 10000 samples.
 You would like to train a classifier on this datasets.
 However, you observe that class 0 dominates the training set at 60%, the other classes equally share 20% of the rows each.
 How do you prepare your training procedure?

--  You are given a classifier by a colleague.
+-  You are given a trained classification model by a colleague.
 Your peer trained it on a very large dataset.
-You just need it for inference.
-You reassure yourself if the model you loaded from disk really reproduces the weights by running the 'predict' function on an unseen validation set by your colleague.
-The network doesn't make the same predictions as your colleague told you.
+You need it for inference on your data.
+You reassure yourself if the model you loaded from disk really reproduces the weights by running the `predict` function on an unseen validation data set.
+The network doesn't make the same predictions as your colleague documented it for you.
 What could be the cause?

 -  You are provided a table of observations with 23 columns and 5000 rows.
 For half of the rows, there is data available for column 24 as float32 between '[-1, +1]'.
 You'd like to write a predictor for these missing rows.